 You've probably never been part of a clinic like this before.
 It's not just focused on chronic disease care and sick care.
 Here we get to work together in so many ways, typically in whatever way feels best for you and best addresses your concerns.
 Together, you and I will work to achieve the best health for you in the form of unlimited clinic visits (typically whenever you need them), home visits (when appropriate), messaging through your secure electronic medical record, and phone calls.
 We can also work together through quarterly or monthly group visits focused on wellness, cooking, nutrition, movement and other topics.
 And you'll be receiving a monthly newsletter with health updates from me as well.

 However, some people would rather pay for each visit rather than pay on a monthly basis.
-I have a "Fee For Service" option which allows you to enroll as a patient and pay based on time for visits, email visits, and phone visits.
-Here are my "fee for service" costs, which are a fraction of what most clinics bill to insurance for their visits.
+I have a "Fee For Service" option which allows you to enroll as a patient and pay based on time for all visits, email visits, and phone visits.
+Here are my "fee for service" costs, which are a fraction of what most clinics bill to insurance for their visits:

 If I get really sick will my fees go up?

 Is this a "concierge" or "boutique" medicine

 No. This is truly individualized care with excellent access to your doctor.
 "Concierge" practices typically bill insurance companies as well as charging some kind of fee, and I do not bill any insurance.
 The only form of income I have is from the monthly memberships of my patients.
 My fees reflect the costs of running my practice.
 I work for my patients, not for insurance companies.